Agramm18/Patient_Management_System_v.05/docs/setup/DB_SETUP.md

 - Sets `account_status = 1`
 - Sets `requires_password_change = FALSE`
 - Sets `has_access_to_menu = TRUE`

+`RecoveryFlow` resets a selected existing account password after recovery-key validation:

+- Loads `recovery_keys.id = 1` through `CollectRecoveryKey`
+- Checks the entered recovery key with BCrypt through `CheckKeyStatus`
+- Selects a target account by account name
+- Verifies that the account exists through `SelectUserForRecover`
+- Creates a new password hash through `PasswordService`
+- Updates `accounts.password_hash` through `UpdateSystemAccount`

+The current recovery flow updates only the password hash.
+It does not currently change `account_status`, `requires_password_change`, `has_access_to_menu`, or `recovery_key_id`.

 `app.Repository.logsRepository.CollectLogs` writes each login attempt to `login_attempts`.
 If the username is unknown, `account_id` remains `NULL`.